bbbbbr/megaduck-info/README.md

    - For Handhelds: since a boot ROM does not run on startup it means Tile Map and Pattern data are not cleared and will have (consistent) random data.
     - For Laptop models: The System ROM will not clear VRAM before launching a user program from the system menu.
 The font patterns left in VRAM on program startup can be used to tell the difference between the Super Quique (Spanish) and Super Junior (German) laptop models.
 See [example code](https://github.com/bbbbbr/megaduck_laptop_gbdk_examples/blob/main/megaduck_keyboard/src/megaduck_model.c).
   - Audio registers address and flag definitions: Some changed (details below)
-  - MBC ROM bank switching register address: `0x0001` (many Game Boy MBCs use `0x2000 - 0x3FFF`)
+  - Different MBC bank switching register addresses than Game Boy MBCs

+Laptop:
-    - TODO: Laptop model system ROM
+  - Built-in System ROM
+  - Additional Cart Slot for add-on Memory Card (access not yet documented)
+  - Peripherals attached via Serial/Link port
+    - Keyboard + Piano Keys
+    - RTC
+    - Cart
+    - Detached Gamepad
+    - Mechanism to launch cartridges in the Cart Slot
+    - External communication port for the printer (type not yet documented)

 ### Sound Register Value/Data Changes
 These changes should be kept in mind when porting Sound Effects and Music Drivers written for the Game Boy.